 It's one of the most consequential clauses in any commercial contract.
 It's also one of the least read.

-When you indemnify another party, you're agreeing to step in and absorb their losses.
+Agreeing to indemnify another party means agreeing to step in and absorb their losses.
 That typically includes three categories of cost: the judgment or settlement amount in any lawsuit, the legal defense costs (attorney fees, court costs, expert witnesses), and any related expenses the indemnified party incurs while the claim is pending.

 The scope depends on how the clause is written.
 A broad indemnification clause might read: